 What Do I Write?

-This letter is between you and your loved one; no one else.
+This letter is between you and your loved one, no one else.
 Therefore you can write whatever you wish.
 If you had things that were left unsaid, you could address those.
 You could also simply write about your day or what you have missed since they have been gone.
 You could even just write them and tell them about a funny movie you saw or a silly story you heard.
 Whatever you feel is on your heart, write that.

 What Do I Do With the Letter?

 What you choose to do with the letter is an entirely personal choice.
-If it is a truly important letter and you wish to keep it, you could seal it in an envelope and put it in a special place such as a memory box or a special drawer.
+If it is a truly important letter and you wish to keep it, you could seal it in an envelope and put it in a particular place such as a memory box or a special drawer.
 If you would like to release the letter into the universe for your loved one you could set it on fire and have the ashes lifted up into the sky.
 You could also attach it to a balloon or lantern and have it float away.
 Another option is to set it out to sea in a bottle.

-Directors of funeral homes in Dickson, TN., understand this is a difficult time for you, Writing your loved one a letter can be beneficial in helping you work through your grief as well as feel connected and close to your loved one in a new way.
+Directors of funeral homes in Dickson, TN., understand this is a difficult time for you; writing your loved one a letter can be beneficial in helping you work through your grief as well as feel connected and close to your loved one in a new way.